 words Al Woods

 Technology evolves faster than humanity can keep up with it.
 We aren’t constantly aware of the change’s technology is making to human life.
 It goes beyond our obsession with our phones.
-Tech is augmenting every facet of human life, and as it evolves technology will change how we live.
-Between automation, robotics, block-chain technology, and the data-driven economy, these facets of technology are changing human life.
+In the new era of Industry 5.0, technology is augmenting every facet of human life, and as it continues to evolve, the interaction between humans and technology is expected to make life easier.
+From automation and robotics to blockchain technology and the data-driven economy, these technological advances are transforming human life, including the manufacturing environment, from car manufacturing to medicinal drug production.

 Machine learning and automation has been around for a while now, but it continues to become a more integrated part of society.
 Automation is when machines can operate themselves with sophisticated algorithmic technology.
 Not only is automation being used in warehouses and factories, but you can also find it in self-driving cars, robotics, and other technologies.
 Artificial Intelligence (AI) is often used in automation.
 The ability for machines to teach themselves and stay on a path without human engagement is changing our lives in all sorts of ways.
 As time goes on, you will be able to see the influence of automation more and more.